hdoCMSU/hdocmsu.github.io/_courses/courses.md

 ---
 permalink: /courses/
-title: "Talks"
+title: "Selected Courses"
 classes: wide
 redirect_from:
   - /courses/
   - /courses/courses.html
 ---

-Selected online (MOOC) courses
+Selected MOOC courses for continuous learning
 ------
   * AI for Everyone, by deeplearning.ai on Coursera.
 Completed on March 2019.
 (Prof. Andrew Ng, Stanford University)
   * Neural Networks for Machine Learning, by University of Toronto on Coursera.
 Completed on August 2018.
 (Prof. Geoffrey E. Hinton, University of Toronto)